Vitamin A Deficiency

 Background

-The word vitamin was originally derived from Funk's term "vital amine."
-In 1912, he was referring to Christian Eijkman's discovery of an amine extracted from rice polishings that could prevent beriberi.
-Funk's recognition of the antiberiberi factor as vital for life was indeed accurate.
-Researchers have since found that vitamins are essential organic compounds that the human body cannot synthesize.
+Vitamins are essential organic compounds that the human body cannot synthesize.
 Vitamins A, D, K, and E are classified as fat-soluble vitamins, whereas others are classified as water-soluble vitamins.
-[2, 3]
+[1]

-Vitamin A was the first fat-soluble vitamin to be discovered.
-Early observations by ancient Egyptians recognized that night blindness could be treated with consumption of liver.
-Two independent research teams, Osborne and Mendel at Yale University and McCollum and Davis at the University of Wisconsin, simultaneously discovered vitamin A in 1913.
-Vitamin A is made up of a family of compounds called the retinoids.
+Vitamin A, the first fat-soluble vitamin to be discovered, consists of a family of compounds called the retinoids.
 The retinoid designation resulted from finding that vitamin A had the biologic activity of retinol, which was originally isolated from the retina.

 In the human body, retinol is the predominant form, and 11-cis -retinol is the active form.
 Retinol-binding protein (RBP) binds vitamin A and regulates its absorption and metabolism.
 Vitamin A is essential for vision (especially dark adaptation), immune response, bone growth, reproduction, the maintenance of the surface linings of the eyes, epithelial cell growth and repair, and the epithelial integrity of the respiratory, urinary, and intestinal tracts.
 Vitamin A is also important for embryonic development and the regulation of adult genes.
 It functions as an activator of gene expression by retinoid alpha-receptor transcription factor and ligand-dependent transcription factor.